WORM-MAX/iGSM-Replication-physics-LLM/README.md

 - log folder contains images for each question including both successful and failed attempts

 - waiting for data evaluation to see if the generation is successful

+- evalution: not yet finished; through initail trials, it shows system prompt is necessary